A world-class institute of changemakers in the deaf and signing community.

 Make lasting memories and grow in ways you never thought possible.

-Refer Questions to: Executive Director, Human Resources
+Refer Questions to: Human Resources

 This policy applies to regular and extended temporary staff in all offices and divisions of Gallaudet University, unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.